Tennessee Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Hamblen County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Hamblen County that you need to transfer you would only need to order our forms once for all of your properties in Hamblen County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Hamblen County you only need to order once.

 An easement is an interest in real property that grants the easement holder a legally enforceable right to use another's property for a specific purpose.
 This type of interest in land can be created in various ways in Tennessee: by an express grant, by reservation, or by implication.
 An express easement is a grant of an interest in land and must comply with the Tennessee Code Annotated Statute of Frauds, which states that no charge may be brought against a contract for the sale of lands, tenements, or hereditaments unless the promise or agreement upon which such action shall be brought is in writing and signed by the party to be charged therewith (29-2-101).
 An express easement by grant is created by a deed in writing that contains plain and direct language evidencing the grantor's intent to create an easement.
 The scope and duration of the easement is set forth in express terms in the granting document.
 When the owner of a dominant tenement transfers title in Tennessee, he transfers to the grantee all rights in and to the property, including all appurtenant and necessary easements attached to the property.